zacharycohn/acqstack-journeymap/_pages/external-clients/acq-package-review.md

 This process will take way longer than you expect it to, even for short and simple procurements.

+Be sure to work with the NCR CO to agree on a evaluation "consensus report" strategy for evaluation of bids with NCR CO.
+You want to ensure the NCR CO has no issues with the evaluation strategy.

 ### Who is involved in this stage?
 - NCR CO
 - NCR CS